 Bulgaria, Cyprus, Ireland, Romania

 EU citizens who are travelling within the Schengen area are not usually required to show a passport or national identity card for travel.
 However, you will still need to bring one of these documents with you, as foreigners who are on Spanish territory are obligated to carry valid proof of identity with them.

 Due to the freedom of movement agreement within the EU, no visa is required.

-Germany, Austria, Belgium, Denmark, Slovakia, Slovenia, Spain, Estonia, Finland, France, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Norway, Netherlands, Poland, Portugal, Czech Republic, Sweden, Switzerland
+Germany, Austria, Belgium, Croatia, Denmark, Slovakia, Slovenia, Spain, Estonia, Finland, France, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Norway, Netherlands, Poland, Portugal, Czech Republic, Sweden, Switzerland

 If you have lost your passport whilst in Tenerife you will need to call your embassy or consulate.

 For more information, please also see the European Union website and the website of the Spanish Ministry for Foreign Affairs and Cooperation.